hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `version` - (Required) The version of storage analytics to configure.
 Changing this forces a new resource.

+* `include_apis` - (Optional) Indicates whether metrics should generate summary statistics for called API operations.

 * `retention_policy_days` - (Optional) Specifies the number of days that logs will be retained.
 Changing this forces a new resource.

 ## Attributes Reference